bomonike/bomonike.github.io/plc.md

 InducativeAutomation enables the design of all PLC interactions to be defined from a single central Designer location by starting the Inductive Ignition <strong>Design Launcher</strong> app on their workstations (laptops).

-There is also "WrapperSimpleApp" that has a Java icon.
+QUESTION: What is "WrapperSimpleApp" that has a Java icon?

-“Perspective” is Induction’s design IDE.
+<a target="_blank" href="https://inductiveuniversity.com/courses/building-in-perspective">IU</a>:“Perspective” is Induction’s design IDE.

 <a target="_blank" href="https://www.youtube.com/watch?v=_2ZqQ1Rc8xs">VIDEO</a>:
 Touch panels provide a "HMI" (Human-Machine Interface) to PLCs (Programmable Logic Controllers).